-But even before these measures were in place, the world had been experiencing a rise in loneliness that affected our health, our happiness, and our work.
+But even before the COVID-19 pandemic sent us into isolation in early 2020, the world had been experiencing a rise in loneliness that affected our health, our happiness, and our work.

-As we face an isolated and uncertain future, we must find ways to connect to others and alleviate the effects of loneliness.
-Fortunately, neuroscience says it may be simpler than we think.
+And, as we face an isolated and uncertain future, we must find ways to connect to others and alleviate the effects of loneliness.
+Fortunately, neuroscience indicates that it may be simpler than we think.

 Loneliness in the U.S. has doubled over the past 50 years.
 A survey from health services company Cigna showed that 46% of U.S. adults sometimes or always feel socially isolated, and 54% said they feel that no one knows them well.
 Separate studies show feelings of loneliness increasing around the world.